DCD-Ecosystem/dcd_cdt/docs/06_how-to-guides/10_compile/01_compile-a-contract-via-cli.md

     ```sh
     mkdir build
     cd build
-    eosio-cpp -abigen ../src/hello.cpp -o hello.wasm -I ../include/
+    dcd-cpp -abigen ../src/hello.cpp -o hello.wasm -I ../include/
     ```

     Where:
-    - `eosio-cpp` = Is the [`eosio-cpp`](https://developers.eos.io/manuals/eosio.cdt/v1.8/command-reference/eosio-cpp) tool.
+    - `dcd-cpp` = Is the [`dcd-cpp`](https://developers.dcd.io/manuals/dcd.cdt/v1.8/command-reference/dcd-cpp) tool.
-    - `-abigen` = It instructs the `eosio-cpp` tool to generate ABI file.
+    - `-abigen` = It instructs the `dcd-cpp` tool to generate ABI file.
     - `../src/hello.cpp` = Is the input cpp source file to be compiled.
-    - `-o hello.wasm` = It instructs the `eosio-cpp` tool who to name the output wasm file.
+    - `-o hello.wasm` = It instructs the `dcd-cpp` tool who to name the output wasm file.
-    - `-I ../include/` = It tells `eosio-cpp` tool what the include folder path is, in this particular case it is a relative path.
+    - `-I ../include/` = It tells `dcd-cpp` tool what the include folder path is, in this particular case it is a relative path.

 3. Verify the following two files were generated: